chetanbg1/cbg-microservice/README.md

     idempotent method -
 	method that gives same response regardless of how many times the request is sent

+ 	best practice for versioning REST apis
+  	URL versioning like api/v1/products
+   	Header versioning - use custom header to specify version
+    	media type versioning - version through content negotiation using the accept header parameter versioning - specify the version as request parameter

 RestFul
     - treat object as resource